 - Individual faculty research.
 The Center encourages applications for individual research with a global emphasis for up to $2,500.

 - Graduate student research.
 Graduate students are invited to apply for up to $1,000 for research projects that involve global/international topics.
+Please note that students must be enrolled during the project phase for which a grant is awarded.

 - If you can think of something we have not that would advance CGII’s mission, we welcome the idea.